-Students participate in three types of activities during their practicum experiences.
-It is important to note the difference between these when completing field logs.
+Students participate in three types of activities during their practicum experiences:

 1 Throughout this handbook, the term candidate or the PS abbreviation refers to individuals admitted into the BU SPP.
-The term student refers to clients at the practicum site (e.g., individuals in P-12 classrooms).

-- Direct: any activity that involves direct contact with clients, individuals who interact with clients (e.g., parents, siblings), or practicum site personnel (e.g., teachers, administrators).
-Some examples of direct services are individual therapy, teacher consultation, structured interviews, test administration, supervision of other practicum students, and program development/evaluation. - Indirect: any activity that involves preparation for direct services.
+- Direct: any activity that involves a psychological service where the PS provides direct contact with clients/students.
+Some examples of direct services are individual therapy, teacher consultation, structured interviews with parents, and test administration. - Indirect: any activity that involves preparation for direct services.
 Some examples of indirect services are review of student records, writing progress notes, test scoring, report writing, and multidisciplinary team meetings. - Supervision: face-to-face individual or group supervision by field or university supervisors.
-Students should have at least one hour of supervision every week they are enrolled in a BU SPP practicum course.
+Students should have at least one hour of clinical supervision every week they are enrolled in a BU SPP practicum course.